Takanu/Pelican/README.md

 So, what does Pelican do currently?

-- Modular Session System
+- Modular Session System for generating active objects to contain updates within a chat-based, user-based or custom update scope.
+- Modular Routing System for matching incoming update contents to bot or session functionality.
 - In-Built Moderator, Flood, Timeout and Queue systems
 - Inline message containers ("Prompts") for inline message response and update management
-- A bunch of other things.
+- A bunch of other cool stuff!

 The code has extensive documentation to help you use it, and I will include up-to-date tests and demo code soon.
+If you have any questions, feel free to message me on GitHub or on Telegram at t.me/takanu.